mmistakes/made-mistakes-jekyll/_posts/2012-12-31-mriddickw-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @MriddickW"
+title: "Steam punk aesthetic, in a hat"
 description: "PaperFaces portrait of @MriddickW drawn with Paper by 53 on an iPad."
 image: paperfaces-mriddickw-twitter-lg
 thumb: paperfaces-mriddickw-twitter-150.jpg